hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 can interact with and correctly handle Terraform's handshake, supplying the information on how to connect to the server to Terraform.

+## Implement Provider Interface
-The next-generation framework abstracts all this away, allowing any type that fills an [interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Provider) to be a provider.
+The next-generation framework allows any type that fills an [interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/tfsdk#Provider) to be a provider.
 We recommend that you define a `struct`